 Discipline: 1st offense - Confiscation of item.
 Parents only may pick up the item no earlier than the end of the school day.

 Additional Confiscation of item.
-Parents only may pick up the item at the end of the Offenses:

-school day.
-The student loses the privilege of possessing the item on campus for the remainder of the school year.
+Parents only may pick up the item at the end of the campus for the remainder of the school year.
 In-school-suspension and/or out-of-school suspension may be imposed.